Chief risk officer

 A business may find a risk acceptable; however, the company as a whole may not.
 CROs need to balance risks with financial, investment, insurance, personnel and inventory decisions to obtain an optimum level for stakeholders.
 According to a study by Morgan McKinley, a successful CRO must be able to deal with complexity and ambiguity, and understand the bigger picture.

 James Lam, a noted risk professional, is credited as the first person to coin the term.
 Lam is the first person to hold that position at GE Capital in 1993.
-The position became more common after the Basel Accord, the Sarbanes–Oxley Act, and the Turnbull Report.
+The position became more common after the Dodd–Frank Act and the 2008 financial crisis.

 A main priority for the CRO is to ensure that the organization is in full compliance with applicable regulations and to analyze all risk related issues.
 They may also be required to work alongside other senior executives such as with a chief compliance officer.
 They may deal with topics regarding insurance, internal auditing, corporate investigations, fraud, and information security.
 The responsibilities and requirements to become a chief risk officer vary depending on the size of the organization and the industry, however, most CROs typically have a masters-degree level of education and 10 to 20 years of business-related experience, with actuarial, accounting, economics, and legal backgrounds common.
 There are many different pathways to becoming a CRO but most organizations prefer to promote their own employees to the position internally.